vsbron/react2024-brainwave/README.md

 - Compact header with the logo, navigation and Sign Up / Sign In buttons
 - Hero section that features some parallax elements;
+- Benefits section which highlight the pros of the service;

 ## Details